 The cemetery is a quiet spot that becomes a vibrant place on the Day of the Dead (All Souls Day) when family members come to decorate graves with marigolds and other colorful flowers.
 It’s not just a time to lay flowers, however, with bands playing music, people picnicking, and general celebration in the air.

 The same rule here applies if you want to take photos of people; ask permission first, and keep a respectful distance from people tending to graves.

 The town’s market takes place in the central town square, in front of the Templo San Juan.
 The plaza positively pops into life with various stalls displaying many sights, sounds, and smells.

 Taking place on Sunday, the market is actually surprisingly busy.
 People flock from neighboring villages to come and trade their wares at the market, buy goods themselves, and worship at the unique church.
 It’s also busy with tourists; this is when most visitors come to explore.

 Shopping in the market is also a great way to see Chamulan people in their traditional clothing.
-Men wear white wool tunics, and sometimes black wool when it’s colder; women usually wear white or blue blouses, with woolen shawls.
-Curanderos wear a black tunic with a white scarf on their head.
+Men wear white wool tunics and sometimes black wool when it’s colder; women usually wear white or blue blouses with woolen shawls.
+Curanderos wear a black tunic with a white scarf on their heads.
 All of it is handmade and can be bought at the market.